Stroke and Paralysis Explained

 Can someone fully recover from paralysis caused by this condition?

-To support gut health:
+To support gut balance:

 Exposure to Environmental Toxins